rolfvreijdenberger/izzum-statemachine/README.md

 ```

 ### performing transitions anonymously/generically
 Transitions can be opportunistically performed by trying to run the first transition that is allowed from the current state a statemachine is in.
+Transitions are tried in the order that they were added to the machine.
 Transitions can be allowed or disallowed by using 'guards': specific pieces of code for that transition that can check business rules (explained later)
 ```php
 echo $machine->run();//perform the first transition from the current state that can run
 >>> true